veighnsche/modeld-go-1/BLACKBOX_REQUIREMENTS.md

 - Manager behavior (as observable via API): `internal/manager/*`.
 - Types and payloads: `pkg/types/*`.

+## How to Run

+- Locally: `make e2e-py`
+  - Uses a virtualenv in `.venv`, installs `tests/e2e_py/requirements.txt`, and runs `pytest tests/e2e_py`.
+- CI: GitHub Actions runs the suite on Python 3.10, 3.11, and 3.12 and uploads artifacts on failure.

 ## Test Environment Setup

 - Create a temporary models directory populated with one or more empty `*.gguf` files (the registry loader only checks file name suffix for discovery).